Lost in Modality: Evaluating the Effectiveness of Text-Based Membership Inference Attacks on Large Multimodal Models: Results and Discussion

 In the text-only (T-only) setting, all models exhibit low susceptibility to membership inference, with AUROC scores consistently hovering near the random baseline(0.5).
 This aligns with prior research \cite{xie2024recall} indicating that in-distribution membership inference is still very difficult for well-generalized large language models, as the loss gap between members and non-members is minimal.

 When introducing visual inputs (V+T) in the in-distribution setting, we observe minor changes in MIA performance.
 DeepSeek-VL and DeepSeek-VL2 show deltas mostly within ±0.03, indicating negligible impact from visual conditioning.
 InternVL models yield slightly more consistent gains, particularly for Min-K\% variants, but the improvements remain small.
-Overall, visual features do not meaningfully increase membership leakage under the in-distribution setting.
+Overall, visual features do not meaningfully increase membership leakage in the in-distribution setting, as the T-only baseline is already near 0.5.

 Conversely, in the OOD setting (AI2D), the introduction of visual inputs (V+T) causes a catastrophic drop in MIA performance.
 As show in Figure~\ref{fig:deepseekvl}, DeepSeek-VL sees a Min-K\%++ drop of over 0.17, and ReCall drops by 0.21.
 This indicates that the visual modality introduces a domain shift that masks membership signals, effectively acting as a regularizer against standard loss-based attacks.